xaratustrah/traPyc/README.md

 ======

 **traPyc** is an optics calculator for circular accelerator machines such as synchrotrons and storage rings written in Python.
 The name is a word play between (ion) traffic and Python.
 Currently only linear elements are supported.
 The calculations are done in full matrices.
-Currently only linear operations are supported.
 Optical elements are drawn as well as the beta functions.

 ![image](wille_fodo.png)